Suginami Ibaraki, Japan Travel Guide

 Google Translate (download Japanese for offline use, utilize camera translation).

-While Japan has excellent pharmacies, having a basic kit of personal health items saves time and ensures comfort.
-Carry all prescription medications in their original packaging.
+While Japan has excellent pharmacies, having a basic kit of personal medical supplies saves time and ensures comfort.
+Take all your prescription drugs in their original packaging.

 Ensure your comfort and well-being outdoors.
 Tap water inside Japan is safe to drink; options for purifying water are unnecessary.